|

 Some people find medical cannabis helpful for chronic pain, especially in the short term, but there are questions about long-term effectiveness and safety.
 Cannabis wasn’t recommended by Mayo Clinic when I attended their Pain Rehabilitation Center in 2018 nor is it recommended by the International Association for the Study of Pain.
 A new systematic review and meta-analysis published November 28, 2022, in the Journal of the American Medical Association, suggests cannabis is no better at relieving pain than a placebo.
 And relying on any sort of passive treatment like medicines and supplements can create dependence on the agent - producing a sense of helplessness and reminding the user of the pain.
 I have found I don’t need medicine or supplements to manage my chronic pain.
 Of course, your experience may differ.
 I know mine did earlier in my pain journey.
 My relief came by changing how I think about, feel about, and behave around the pain with pain rehabilitation using self-management.
 Learn more

 Editor’s note: This article was written based on my experience and what I have researched about the topic.
 Everyone is different.
-The decision to use supplements should be a decision between doctor and patient.
-As part of the week-long Mayo Clinic fibromyalgia program I attended in 2016, I met with a pharmacist to review the lengthy list of prescription medicines, over-the-counter medicines, and supplements I was taking at the time.
+The decision to use supplements should be a decision between you and your doctor.
+Many people use supplements as part of their pain treatment plan, often as substitutes for prescribed medication that aren't often effective or well, tolerated.
+However, supplements come with risk, including contamination with toxins, health problems, unwanted side effects, and interactions with conventional medicines.
+Unlike prescription or over-the-counter drugs, which must be approved by the Federal Drug Agency (FDA) before they can be marketed, the FDA doesn’t review supplements for safety and effectiveness before they are sold.
+We don’t know where the products are made, how they are made, what is in them, and if the dosage is appropriate.
+Safety is left up to the manufacturers and distributors of the supplements.
+Taking pills can reinforce the pain besides the safety concern, each time you take a pill or supplement, you're reminding yourself you're in pain - reinforcing the neural pathways and keeping you in the pain cycle.
+My experience As part of the multi-day Mayo Clinic fibromyalgia program I attended in 2016, I met with a pharmacist to review the long list of prescription medicines, over-the-counter medicines, and supplements I was taking at the time.
 My medicine cabinet looked like a GNC store.
 I was instructed to bring the actual bottles with me to the appointment, so I packed the bottles into a gym bag (yes, I was taking a lot of medicines and supplements) and went to see her.
 I was surprised as she read each bottle, making comments and recommendations about each pill – including product quality, labeling issues, ingredient safety, and dosing.
-When the appointment ended, my medicine and supplement list was much shorter with her recommending stopping most of the supplements and my gym bag much lighter – throwing away the pills I was going to stop taking.
-Limited oversight Unlike prescription or over-the-counter drugs, which must be approved by the Federal Drug Agency (FDA) before they can be marketed, the FDA doesn’t review supplements for safety and effectiveness before they are sold.
-We don’t know where the products are made, how they are made, what is in them, and if the dosage is appropriate.
-Safety is left up to the manufacturers and distributors of the supplements.
-Bottom line You assume all risks when using supplements.
-While some may be valuable, many aren’t.
+When the appointment ended, my medicine and supplement list was much shorter with her recommending stopping most of the supplements and my gym bag much lighter – throwing away the pills was going to stop taking.
+I kept only one supplement - Vitamin D, which I no longer use.
+Bottom line You assume all risk when using supplements.
+While some may be helpful, many aren’t and some may even be harmful.
+And they can become a unhelpful pain behavior - reminding you of the pain.
+Review any supplements with your medical team to help you make an educated decision.
 Learn more

 |